Looking for a cute Dutch village to visit for a day trip? There are plenty of beautiful little spots worth exploring!

 8. Broek in Waterland: Insta-worthy and hyper-Dutch

-Its proximity to the capital does mean it gets a bit overrun with tourists (like Amsterdam itself), who all understandably want to experience rural Dutchness without travelling too far outside the city. 🌳
+Its proximity to the capital does mean it gets a bit overrun with tourists, who all understandably want to experience rural Dutchness without travelling too far outside the capital. 🌳

 9. Bronkhorst: a city?
 Kind of?

 Now, Bronkhorst is quite a trek from Amsterdam, but luckily, the public transport system in the Netherlands is really good.
-And besides, this town — or actually city — is well worth it.
+And besides, this town (or city) is well worth it.

 10. Thorn: from swamp to pomp

 Thorn began as a swamp near the Roman road between Maastricht and Nijmegen.
-Then, in the 10th century, the swamp was drained and a monastery was set up.
+In the 10th century, it was drained, and a monastery was established.

-In the 13th-century, this monastery became a convent.
-These nuns made wine, which is still made and served in the village, though the convent itself closed in the 18th-century.
+In the 13th century, this monastery became a convent.
+The nuns made wine which is still made and served in the village, though the convent itself closed in the 18th century. 🍷

 Will you be visiting one of these gorgeous Dutch villages soon?
 Or have you already been to any?
 Tell us your thoughts in the comments below!